 - World Health Organization: www.who.int/emergencies/diseases/novel-coronavirus-2019

-As of August 2, 2020, the Thunder Bay District Health Unit has reported 98 confirmed cases.
-There are 44 active cases in the district as of August 4.
+As of October 13, 2020, the Thunder Bay District Health Unit has reported 109 cumulative confirmed cases.
+There is 1 active case in the district and 0 hospitalizations.
 The virus can likely also be spread by people who do not show any symptoms, which means it is important to continue to observe sanitation protocol. https://www.tbdhu.com/coviddata#cases

 To Reduce the Risk of Acquiring a Virus